 Ready to get a crash course in Italian wine?
-That’s just what’s in store on our Trastevere by Night: Evening Food & Wine Tasting Tour.
+That’s just what’s in store on our Trastevere by Night: Gourmet Food & Wine Tasting Experience.
 You’ll snack and sip your way across several emblematic bars and restaurants in Rome’s most famous neighborhood—including one of our favorite enotecas—and learn how to enjoy great vino like a local.

 An Italian globetrotter with a gigantic crush on Rome, Federica has been travelling the world since birth and has lived in NYC, Tehran, Rome, Houston, Istanbul, London and Budapest.
 She loves sharing her passion for Italy’s food and culture, and has a personal travel blog about how to live la Dolce Vita around the world.